Medicare Part D Eligibility

 Medicare beneficiaries with full Medicaid benefits are dually eligible.
-Majority of beneficiaries that are dual eligible have very low income and significant health care needs.
+The majority of beneficiaries that are dual-eligible have very low income and significant health care needs.

 If a dual eligible beneficiary wants to make changes to their plan or benefits, they may do so but only at certain times of the year.

 For instance, we’ll say Karen is dual eligible and is unhappy with her current plan.
 Karen can join, change, or drop an Advantage Plan or Medicare Part D prescription drug plan.
 The change can be made only once during each of 3 periods; the first is from January-March, then from April to June, and finally from July to September.

 However, Karen decides on October 7th that she wants to change her Part D plan.
 Luckily, she’ll have one more opportunity to make a change during the Annual Enrollment Period; from October 15-December 7.
 Changes will go in effect on January 1 the following year.